anilk-anusha/myPortfolioWebsite/README.md

 ## Setup

-- Set up locally on VSCode
+- To set up this project locally on VSCode:
+1. Clone the repository.
+2. Open the project in VSCode.

 - To view the website, visit [Portfolio Website](https://anusha-anilkumar.netlify.app/).

 ## Status

 Project Status: Functional but Evolving

-The website is currently live and functional, showcasing a selection of projects and skill sets.
+The website is currently live and functional, showcasing projects and my skill sets.
 However, ongoing improvements and expansions are in the pipeline to enhance its functionality and visual appeal.

 ## References